joomengine/jcb-documentation/052-Automated-database-updates-in-Joomla-during-development-of-a-component.md

    Install your component to initialize the database schema.

 2. **Add a New Field**
-   Example: In the Admin View “Sermon,” add a field named **Mobile Phone** in the fourth position (left tab).
+   Example: In the Admin View "Sermon," add a field named **Mobile Phone** in the fourth position (left tab).

 3. **Add a New View (Optional)**
    You can add an entirely new view at this stage.